 Inferior Parietal Lobe

-This part helps us understand our emotions and guides our reactions in different situations.
-For instance, feeling pleased after reading a book where the girl lived happily ever after.
+This region helps us understand our emotions and guides our reactions in different situations — for instance, the satisfaction of reaching a resolution at the end of a story.

-Poetry And Music Helps In Reflecting On Past Occurrences
+Poetry And Music Help In Reflecting On Past Occurrences

 Reading A Novel Is Like Cardio For Your Mind